KaiAragaki/kai_wip-website/content/about.md

 <img src="/images/me.jpg" height="150" class="floatleft"/>

 I'm Kai Aragaki.
-I'm currently a pharmacology PhD candidate at Johns Hopkins, on track to graduate in 2024.
+I'm currently a postdoc at Lund University doing bioinformatics for cancer research.

+Previously, I got my PhD in Pharmacology and Molecular Sciences at Johns Hopkins, where I studied bladder cancer.

 I have significant experience in both wet-lab and dry-lab techniques, and always delighted to learn more whenever possible.
 I have about 8 years of wet lab experience, and about 7 years of experience with R.